DoniaGasmii/foundations-of-generative-ai/13-agentic-systems/README.md

 # Foundation Models and Agentic Systems

-This lecture explores how foundation models evolve from passive generators into **active AI agents**—systems that **perceive, reason, act, and learn** over time in dynamic environments.
+This lecture explores how foundation models evolve from passive generators into **active AI agents**, systems that **perceive, reason, act, and learn** over time in dynamic environments.

 ### Core Concepts